Davidcorrigan1/assignment-moviesApp/README.md

 This section will show new or updated application pages with a caption of the new functionality or change made to the page

 #### Home Page.
-The Home page now has additional options in the header, with options to SignUp, SignIn and SignOut.
+>The Home page now has additional options in the header, with options to SignUp, SignIn and SignOut.
 And also a MUST-WATCH and SEARCH page.

 ![][TheHomePage]
+![][MovieDetailPage]

 #### Movie Detail Page.